redemptive/telepath/README.md

 All requests MUST go through nginx as the other containers all use non-forwarded ports to increase security.

+This is a dev architecture, there is a shared volume with the app container.
+Edit some code in the repo and it will update in the containers immediately!

 #### Prerequisites
 - Docker installed with the ability to run linux containers (I develop on Ubuntu)
 - Docker-compose installed (if it didn't come with your docker installation)

 #### Get it Running
-- Clone my telepath-api project
+- Clone my telepath-api project from `https://github.com/redemptive/telepath-api`
 - Build my telepath-api container, tagged as telepath-api: `docker build ./telepath-api -t telepath-api`
 - Run the containers: `docker-compose up ./telepath`
 - Go to `http://localhost`